andrewarabian/OMAP-radar/README.md

 It’s meant for analysis, not chat.
 If you want to _see_ what your LoRa mesh is doing when the network’s quiet or disconnected from the internet, this is the tool.

-For a robust (offline) Meshtastic messenger, refer to https://github.com/richstokes/meshtastic_terminal

 ---
 ### Functions
 ---